-Most of the people create files and end up on saving to the desktop.
-And in few days the main screen looks like a huge mess and cluttered.
-From now onwards you don’t have to waste time in arranging the files on the desktop and create as many files you want to.
+Most people create files and end up saving to the desktop.
+And in a few days the main screen looks like a huge mess and clutter.
+From now onwards you don’t have to waste time arranging the files on the desktop and create as many files you want to.
 It will all get in order and arranged itself with the cool Stacks feature.

 The brand new Mojave brings up a new feature known by the name Stacks, which can re-arrange the folders and files on the desktop and prevent your desktop from cluttering.
-So let’s learn how to use Stacks on macOS Mojave.
+So let’s learn how to use Stacks on macOS.

 Here’s what a Stacks can do for you?
 Stack Features!

 - Organize and arrange the files and folders on your desktop and prevents cluttering on your desktop.